arnold-c/PhD-Dissertation/chapter_6/synthesis.typ

 Further, we identified conditions where accuracy was fundamentally limited; even with a perfect test, EWS occasionally trigger under null simulations due to endemic and imported cases.
 These boundaries can only be illustrated through comprehensive exploration across all axes of the surveillance system.

-Assuming this approach provides public health personnel and policy makers the ability to consider all options and "optimize" the surveillance system to best suit their needs.
+This approach provides public health personnel and policy makers the ability to consider all options and "optimize" the surveillance system to best suit their needs.
 Trade-offs and the balance of priorities must be evaluated on a context-specific basis.
 There has long been a tension in designing disease surveillance programs: the needs of an individual may be at odds with those of the wider population.
 During the early stages of the COVID-19 pandemic, when vaccines were first being developed and their potential effectiveness unknown, there were discussions around who should be prioritized during initial roll-outs: the elderly and those with known co-morbidities, who would most likely receive the largest direct benefit from immunization; or younger individuals with larger numbers of contacts, whose vaccination would most likely result in the largest reduction in incidence, with an indirect benefit to vulnerable individuals @bubarModelinformedCOVID19Vaccine2021.